 Once you get organic leaders on side, you get them to work on the power analysis; then and only then do you have a real shot at winning.

-Ugly under belly of trade union culture
+The ugly underbelly of trade union culture

-McAlevey does not shy away from the personal and lifts up the ugly under belly of trade union culture.
+McAlevey does not shy away from the personal and lifts up the ugly underbelly of trade union culture.
 The internal in-fights, sexism, lack of accountability and bitter egos.

 pervasive sexism among the men who are most in control of the resources in unions today.
 It plays out in ways that go far beyond obvious issues, such as the lack of women in leadership positions.

-Despite these challenges McAlevey loves the Unions and her work.
+Despite these challenges, McAlevey loves the Unions and her work.
 She sheds light on the deep distrust, in the hope that something new might grow.

 This is why people always do go back to labor.
-Labor is the only place you can get the resources you need to fight like that, to know that much possibility.”
+Labor is the only place you can get the resources you need to fight like that, to know that much possibility.

 There is hope